Henry Fonda (AP Photo / Marty Reichenthal)

-Henry Fonda – who died 30 years ago on August 12, 1982 – was one of Hollywood's great actors, with a career that stayed strong for almost half a century.
+Henry Fonda – who died 30 years ago on Aug.
+12, 1982 – was one of Hollywood's great actors, with a career that stayed strong for almost half a century.

-After The Grapes of Wrath, Fonda rarely wanted for work.
-Even a three-year stint in the Navy during World War II ("I don't want to be in a fake war in a studio," he said before joining up) didn't hurt his career – shortly after returning home, he was back in action with movies like War and Peace, co-starring Audrey Hepburn.
+After The Grapes of Wrath Fonda rarely wanted for work.
+Even a three-year stint in the Navy during World War II ("I don't want to be in a fake war in a studio," he said before joining up) didn't hurt his career.
+Shortly after returning home, he was back in action with movies like War and Peace, co-starring Audrey Hepburn.

 But with all his cinematic success, through a long career that rarely slowed down, Fonda never won an Oscar… until his very last film.
 On Golden Pond premiered less than a year before Fonda's death and it was a triumph, a major hit that won him the Academy Award for Best Actor (his costar, Katharine Hepburn, won Best Actress, too, and Fonda's real-life daughter Jane was nominated for her supporting role).
-At age 76, he was the oldest Best Actor winner, and the performance was widely considered his greatest role – a fitting way to cap an acting career that stands among the all-time best.
+At 76 he was the oldest Best Actor winner, and the performance was widely considered his greatest role – a fitting way to cap an acting career that stands among the all-time best.

 Written by Linnea Crowther